You can never go wrong with playdough or recycling, so making these DIY playdough stamps require a bit of effort but result in serious fun!

 What did we make?

-The boys had collected enough paper towel rolls to make “rolling pin” stamps and enough bottle tops to make the full lowercase alphabet, shapes, pictures and numbers and dots until 20.
+The boys had collected enough paper towel rolls to make “rolling pin” stamps and enough bottle tops to make the full lowercase alphabet, shapes, pictures, numbers and dots until 20.

 These are a fun addition to your playdough “boxes”, and even your math or literacy centers.
 You can use the alphabet for teaching phonics or spelling and the numbers for counting or sums.